-PERS Plan 1 members are eligible for retirement after 30 years of service, or at the age of 60 with five years of service, or at the age of 55 with 25 years of service.
+PERS Plan 1 members are eligible for retirement from active status at any age with at least 30 years of service, at age 55 with 25 years of service, or at age 60 with at least 5 years of service.
+Plan 1 members retiring from inactive status prior to the age of 65 may receive actuarially reduced benefits.

 The monthly benefit is 2 percent of the average final compensation (AFC) per year of service, but the benefit may not exceed 60 percent of the AFC.
 The AFC is the monthly average of the 24 consecutive highest-paid service credit months.

-The monthly benefit is subject to a minimum for retirees who have 25 years of service and have been retired 20 years, or who have 20 years of service and have been retired 25 years.
-If a survivor option is chosen, the benefit is reduced.
-Plan 1 members retiring from inactive status prior to the age of 65 may also receive actuarially reduced benefits.
+PERS Plan 1 retirement benefits are actuarially reduced to reflect the choice, if made, of a survivor option.

 Plan 1 members may elect to receive an optional COLA that provides an automatic annual adjustment based on the Consumer Price Index.
 The adjustment is capped at 3 percent annually.
 To offset the cost of this annual adjustment, the benefit is reduced.

 PERS Plan 1 provides duty and non-duty disability benefits.
 Duty disability retirement benefits for disablement prior to the age of 60 consist of a temporary life annuity.
 The benefit amount is \$350 a month, or two-thirds of the monthly AFC, whichever is less.
 The benefit is reduced by any workers' compensation benefit and is payable as long as the member remains disabled or until the member attains the age of 60, at which time the benefit is converted to the member's service retirement amount.

 A member with five years of covered employment is eligible for non-duty disability retirement.
 Prior to the age of 55, the benefit amount is 2 percent of the AFC for each year of service reduced by 2 percent for each year that the member's age is less than 55.
 The total benefit is limited to 60 percent of the AFC and is actuarially reduced to reflect the choice of a survivor option.
 Plan 1 members may elect to receive an optional COLA amount (based on the Consumer Price Index), capped at 3 percent annually.
 To offset the cost of this annual adjustment, the benefit is reduced.